Productive Study Date Ideas: The Ultimate Valentine's Day Guide

 A title card for Productive Study Dates: A Valentine's Day Guide featuring a heart and a book.

-We’re going to break down how to flip a standard, stressful library session into a romantic—and actually effective—co-working experience.
+Learn how to turn a stressful library session into a romantic and effective co-working experience.

 The Science of Body Doubling: Why Study Dates Work